 Your home loan is split into two different repayment types: the principal is the amount of money owing, and interest is charged on top.
 Some home loans will allow you to make interest-only repayments for a set period, or you can make interest payments and pay off the principal to chip away at your mortgage faster.

-A reverse mortgage allows home owners to borrow against the equity in their property.
+A reverse mortgage allows home owners - typically seniors or retirees - to borrow against the equity in their property.
 Equity is the difference between the value of the home and the amount of money you owe on it, and can be used to secure funds as a lump sum, income stream or line of credit.
+Often this type of loan requires no regular repayments; instead, the principal and interest is recouped through the sale of the home when the time comes.

 Stamp duty is a tax charged when you purchase a property.
-Payable amounts vary from state to state and are usually linked to the value of the home – the higher the value of the property, the more stamp duty you’ll pay.
-A stamp duty calculator can help estimate how much you’ll need to pay on a given property.
+Payable amounts vary from state to state and are usually linked to the value of the home – the higher the value of the property, the more stamp duty you'll pay.
+A stamp duty calculator can help estimate how much you'll need to pay on a given property in the state in which you live or intend to live.

 Variable interest rate

-Repayments for variable interest rates tend to fluctuate with the official interest rate, depending on whether your financial provider passes on the change.
-If the official interest rate decreases your repayment amount may go down, but if the official interest rate rises you might end up paying more.
-The Reserve Bank of Australia makes a decision on the official interest rate every month.
+Repayments for variable interest rates tend to fluctuate with the official interest rate set by the Reserve Bank of Australia, depending on whether your financial provider passes on the change.
+If the official interest rate decreases, your repayment amount may go down and vice versa if the rate increases.